SanjayGanesh614/DP-MedChargeClassifier/README.md

 Let’s build private AI responsibly 💡🔐

 My goal in this was to preserve data and privacy at the same time and was ok with accuracy level.
-But i encourage y'all to experiment i have kept some of my original code i had during my testing face with another dataset you can also use that.
+But I encourage y'all to experiment — I have kept some of my original code I had during my testing phase with another dataset.
+You can also use that.

-i will soon update the model to read MINST datasets so stay tuned.
+I will soon update the model to read MNIST datasets so stay tuned.

 ---